-Material damage Damage and destruction of components by excessive load.
+Material damage Damage to or destruction of components due to excessive load.

-- The side stand is designed for the weight of the motorcycle only.
-Do not sit on the motorcycle when it is supported by the side stand only.
-The side stand and/or the frame could be damaged and the motorcycle could fall over.

-- Brake the motorcycle.

-- Shift gear to neutral.
+- The side stand is only designed for the weight of the motorcycle.
+Do no sit on the motorcycle when it is resting on the side stand.
+The side stand or the frame may become damaged and the motorcycle may fall over. - Brake the motorcycle. - Shift gear to neutral.

-- Press and hold the kill switch \otimes while the engine is idling until the engine stops.
+- Press and hold the kill switch \boxtimes while the engine is idling until the engine stops.

-(XC-W)
+(All XC-W models)

-- Press and hold the kill switch \otimes while the engine is idling until the engine stops. - Turn handle 1 of the fuel tap to the OFF position. - Park the motorcycle on firm ground.
+- Turn handle of the fuel tap to the OFF position. - Park the motorcycle on firm ground.

-8.7 Transport
+9.7 Transport